Tejasmreddy/Task-1--Academic-Management-System-using-SQL-/README.md

 respective fields.

 3) Retrieve the Student Information
  a) Write a query to retrieve student details, such as student name, contact informations, and Enrollment status.

  b) Write a query to retrieve a list of courses in which a specific student is enrolled.

  c) Write a query to retrieve course information, including course name, instructor information.

-d) Write a query to retrieve course information for a specific course .
+ d) Write a query to retrieve course information for a specific course.

  e) Write a query to retrieve course information for multiple courses.